mattdelaune/RFM_Analysis/README.md

 DIVIDE (TotalSales,TotalQuantity,0)
 ```

-- Next, Generate the new table called ‘RFM table’; To create the ‘RFM table’ use dax as below
+4. Proceed by generating a new table named ‘RFM table’; use the following DAX formula to create it.

 ```
 -- To create a new table called 'RFM table'